The Dyslexia Association has two definitions for dyscalculia.

 What should I do if I believe I have dyscalculia?

 If you have a difficult problem differencing whether you have dyscalculia or if you are having trouble with math, you should get tested.
+Natural supplements such as CBD oil has shown to help.

 Are there any medications that can help with dyscalculia?